Munaa8805/cursorrules/README.md

   State Management
   - Use useContext for global state management.
-  - Lift state up when needed to share state between components.
+  - Lift state when needed to share state between components.
   - Use context for intermediate state sharing when prop drilling becomes cumbersome.

   UI and Styling